akasmikityma/Jockey_Game/frontend/README.md

              [if the set is not valid /less than length make the setselecteds empty] is the move incremented once the player successfully put valids to the overall set
              --> think of rearranging the board/players >>

+             see jockey --get the width/height fixed of the cards when there are less in the div than 8 --

+major -- how do players put cards to another player's valid sets .. how do they get validated -- how are they included ..
+      -- how do i end the game ..
+1st once there is atleast one player that has no cards in the hands ...

+      -- one's valid sets are not visible to others ..

+      after validation also when the player next time picks a card and adds ... all the previous cards[now at the validset] comes back ..[possibly the showres issue]